ErpNetDocs/info/partners/partner-program-terms-and-conditions.md

 Support Services – the supplemental, technical support services to be provided to Customer for the Services pursuant to item 6.2.
 “Support” of VENDOR’s Platform Terms Of Use, available at: https://info.erp.net/legal/platform-terms-of-use.html

+Bug – any failure of the Services that results in a complete stop, error traceback or security breach, and is not directly caused by a defective installation or configuration.
+Non-compliance with specifications or requirements will be considered as Bugs at the discretion of VENDOR (typically, when the Services does not produce the results or performance it was designed to produce, or when a country-specific feature does not meet legal accounting requirements anymore).

 **2. BECOMING A PARTNER**

+2.1.	**Application**.
-2.1.
-To become a partner, you have to fill and submit the application form available on the following page: ... .
+To become a partner, you have to fill and submit the application form available on the following page: https://info.erp.net/partners/apply-for-a-partner.html .
 VENDOR may accept your application at its discretion but is not obliged to do so.
 If accepted, VENDOR sends you a “**Confirmation Letter**” by email.

+2.2.	**Partnership Agreement**.
 From the date of your receival of the Confirmation Letter, an agreement between you and VENDOR is concluded and enters into force (the “**Partnership Agreement**”).

-2.2.
-The Partnership Agreement is governed by and consists of all conditions, included in these Terms, the Requirements, and the Confirmation letter.
+The Partnership Agreement is governed by and consists of all conditions, included in these Terms, the Requirements & Benefits, and the Confirmation letter.

+2.3.	**Change of Partner Level**.
-2.3.
-You may propose to VENDOR the change of your Partner Level.
+You can apply to change your Partner Level by sending a written request for change to VENDOR.
-In such a case, VENDOR shall review your request and, If the request is approved, VENDOR shall send you a new Confirmation letter.
+In such a case, VENDOR shall review your request and, If you meet the necessary requirements, VENDOR shall approve your request by sending you a new Confirmation letter.

 **3. RIGHTS AND OBLIGATIONS OF PARTNER**

 3.1.
-Partner has the right to receive the benefits described in the Requirements according to its Partner Level.
+Partner has the right to receive the benefits described in the Requirements & Benefits document according to its Partner Level.

 3.2.
-Partner is obligated to meet the requirements described in the Requirements according to its Partner Level during the term of the Partnership Agreement.
+Partner is obligated to meet the requirements described in the Requirements & Benefits document according to its Partner Level during the term of the Partnership Agreement.

 3.3.
 VENDOR and the Partner may use each other’s logo to advertise their business and the fact of their partnership if this does not conflict with the confidentiality rules in these Terms.

 **4. RIGHTS AND OBLIGATIONS OF VENDOR**

 4.1.
-VENDOR has the right to give instructions to Resellers regarding the marketing and conclusion of Sales and give instructions to all Partners regarding the fulfilment of their obligations.
+VENDOR has the right to provide mandatory instructions and  requirements to Resellers regarding the marketing and conclusion of Sales and provide mandatory requirements and instructions to all Partners regarding the fulfilment of their obligations.

 4.2.
 VENDOR is obliged to provide the necessary assistance to the Partner in the performance of its contractual obligations.

 **5. SPECIAL TERMS FOR RESELLERS**

-5.1.
+5.1.	**Applicability**.
 The terms in this section apply only to partners who are also Resellers.

+5.2.	**Reseller Status**.
 Reseller status may be granted by us through the Confirmation Letter at our discretion, only if you have requested this in your application form.

-5.2.
+Reseller status may be revoked by us if we have reason to believe you do not fulfil your obligations in 5.4., 5.5., 5.6. or 5.9.

+5.3.	**License**.
 VENDOR grants to Resellers for the term of their Partnership Agreement a non-transferable, non-exclusive license to advertise, promote, demonstrate and sublicense the Services to Customers.
 This license is not subject to sublicensing.

-5.3.
+5.4.	**Conclusion of Sales**.
 A partner, who is a Reseller, has the right to find Customers and conclude Sales with them on its own behalf.
 Resellers shall have sole responsibility for providing Support Services, customer service and billing to Customers with whom they have concluded Sales and will fulfill such obligations with professional care and skill.
 We do not assume any responsibility in regard to fulfilment of your obligations to Customers, unless explicitly stated otherwise.

-5.4.
+5.5.	**Terms of Sales of Resellers**.
 In order to conclude Sales, Resellers must use VENDOR’s template Subscription Order, available on the following link: ... .
 Resellers are also obliged to conclude Sales only according to the pricing determined by VENDOR on the following page: ... .
 In case we change the template or pricing, we will notify you by email.

-5.5.
+5.6.	**Reporting**.
 Within 3 /three/ days’ time from concluding a Sale with Customer, Reseller is obliged to report this Sale by sending to VENDOR the filled Subscription Order of said Customer.

+5.7.	**Commission**.
-5.6.
-Resellers receive a commission for each concluded Sale – commission amount is included in the Requirements.
+Resellers receive a commission for each concluded Sale.
+Commission is a percentage of the total amount due by Customer according to the Subscription Order - the specific percentage is included in the Requirements & Benefits document.

+5.8.	**Payment Terms**.
-For each concluded Sale, Reseller owes to VENDOR the fees owed by the Customer for the Services according to the Subscription Order.
+For each concluded Sale, Reseller owes to VENDOR the fees due by Customer for the Services according to the Subscription Order.
 VENDOR issues an invoice to Reseller for the fees of the Customer minus the due commission.
 Reseller pays the invoice amount in 5 days’ time from receiving the invoice.

-5.7.
+5.9.	**Advertising**.
 Resellers are obliged to conduct all marketing, advertising, and other promotional activities with respect to the Services in a manner which is of high quality, in good taste, and which will preserve the professional image and reputation of VENDOR, and by using the marketing materials and instructions that have been provided by us, if any.

-5.8.
-Reseller status may be revoked by us if we have reason to believe you do not fulfil your obligations in 5.4. and 5.7.

 **6. SOLUTION PARTNERS**

-6.1.
+6.1.	**Becoming a Solution Partner**.
 Customers that work directly with VENDOR can request a partner to be in charge of reporting Bugs to VENDOR on their behalf (so called “**Solution Partner**”).
 We will inform you, if you have been requested as a Solution Partner by a Customer.
 You may either accept or reject this request in 10 days’ time from receiving notice from us.

-6.2.
+6.2.	**Obligations**.
 If you choose to accept such a request, you will be obliged to receive reports of said Customer about Bugs discovered by them and submit them in our ticketing system through the procedure, described here: ... .

-6.3.
+6.3.	**Commission**.
 You are not allowed to charge the Customer for this service.
-As a compensation, you will receive a commission from us in the amount provided in the Requirements.
+As a compensation, you will receive a commission from us, according to the following conditions:

-Commission is paid in 10 days’ time after the end of each month you have been a Solution Partner.
+a.
 If you are a Solution Partner to several Customers, you are entitled to receive a separate commission for each of the Customers.

-6.4.
+b.
+Commission is in the amount provided in the Requirements & Benefits document and is paid to you *only* if Customer has paid the remuneration it owes to VENDOR.

+c.
+If Customer has paid its due remuneration to us, you can expect to receive your commission in 20 days’ time after the end of each month you have been a Solution Partner.
+If we do not receive payment from Customer, we will timely inform you of this – in such case you have the right to stop providing services as a Solution Partner to this Customer immediately and request to cease being their Solution Partner.
+If we receive payment from Customer with delay, we will pay your commission in 20 days’ time from receival of payment from Customer.

+6.4.	**Termination of Solution Partner Status**.
 You cease to be the Solution Partner to a Customer:

 a.
 Upon expiry of 10 days from the time of your request or the request of the Customer for this to us;